laulandn/Jabbernaut_build/README.md

 Jabbernaut: instant messager client for classic MacOS
 ===============

-Attempt to build from last available source snapshot.
+An attempt to build from last available source snapshot.
+Will attempt to fix bugs and improve stability.
+Adding support for m68k Macs.

+The version number in the sources is "0.6d1", this may indicate it is the original author's work post-5.5b1, which was the last publicly available binary.

 For CodeWarrior Pro 6.